Represent Subsystem and Variant Models in Generated Code

 LINEAR = Simulink.Variant; LINEAR.Condition = 'VSSMODE==0'; NONLINEAR = Simulink.Variant; NONLINEAR.Condition = 'VSSMODE==1';

-VSSMODEis called a variant control variable that can be specified in one of the ways listed in Approaches for Specifying Variant Control Variables.
+VSSMODEis called a variant control variable that can be specified in one of the ways listed in Types of Variant Control Variables (Operands) in Variant Blocks.

 Define the variant control variable

 Simulink.Parameterobject.
 In addition to enabling the specification of parameter value,

 Simulink.Parameterobjects allow you to specify other attributes such as data type that are required for generating code.